U.S. Route 80

 U.S. Route 80 or U.S. Highway 80 (US 80) is a major east–west United States Numbered Highway in the Southern United States, much of which was once part of the early auto trail known as the Dixie Overland Highway.
 As the "0" in the route number indicates, it was originally a cross-country route, from the Pacific Ocean to the Atlantic Ocean.
 Its original western terminus was at Historic US 101 in San Diego, California.
-However, the entire segment west of Dallas, Texas, has been decommissioned in favor of various Interstate Highways and state highways.
-Currently, the highway's western terminus is at an interchange with Interstate 30 (I-30) on the Dallas–Mesquite, Texas city line.
-Its eastern terminus is in Tybee Island, Georgia near the Atlantic Ocean.
-Between Jonesville, Texas and Kewanee, Mississippi, US 80 runs parallel to or concurrently with Interstate 20.
+However, the entire segment west of Dallas, Texas, has been decommissioned in favor of various Interstate Highways and state highways starting in 1967, being truncated to its current west end in 1991.
+Currently, the highway's western terminus is at an interchange with Interstate 30 (I-30) on the Dallas–Mesquite city line.
+Its eastern terminus is on Tybee Island, Georgia, near the Atlantic Ocean.
+Between Longview, Texas, and Cuba, Alabama, US 80 runs parallel to or concurrently with Interstate 20.
 It also currently runs through Dallas, Texas; Shreveport, Louisiana; Jackson, Mississippi; Montgomery, Alabama; Columbus, Georgia; Macon, Georgia; and Savannah, Georgia.